UE4SS-RE/RE-UE4SS/docs/lua-api/classes/mod.md

 - Sets a variable that can be accessed by any mod.
 - The second parameter `Value` can only be one of the following types: `nil`, `string`, `number`, `bool`, `UObject` (+derivatives), `lightuserdata`.
-- These variables do not get reset when hot-reloading.
+> Warning: These variables do not get reset when hot-reloading.

 **Example**
 ```lua